wp-plugins/pta-member-directory/readme.txt

 There is built-in integration with the Contact Form DB plugin so any form submissions (that pass validation and spambot check) will be saved to the database via the CFDB plugin.

 Detailed Help tabs for all admin screens for the plugin

+Version 1.4 adds a new role "PTA Manager" which has all the same capabilities as the Wordpress "Editor" role, but also adds capabilities to manage this and other PTA plugins settings.
+This allows you to give control of the settings of this plugin to somebody else in your organization without giving them full admin level access.

 The directory has a variety of options for customization: